Some time ago, certain Citi ThankYou cards gained the option to transfer points to travel programs.

 You also get triple points on air travel and hotels, double points on dining at restaurants and on entertainment, and one point for all other purchases, and no foreign transaction fees, so I think it’s worth it.

-Meanwhile the Citi Premier℠ Card has a $95 annual fee, and is great for earning points on daily spend.
-You earn three ThankYou Points per dollar spent on a broadly-defined travel category (that includes gas!), double points at restaurants and on entertainment, and one point for all other purchases, and still no foreign transaction fees.
+Meanwhile the Citi Premier® Card (review) has a $95 annual fee, and is great for earning points on daily spend.
+You earn three ThankYou Points per dollar spent on gas stations, supermarkets, dining, airfare and hotels, and one point for all other purchases, and still no foreign transaction fees.

 Both good cards, and you need one (or both, like me), in order to transfer ThankYou points to travel partners.